-If you make any change to the core files of A-Z80, you should run one or more simulations to verify the correctness of your modifications.
+If you make any change to the CPU core files, you should run one or more simulations to verify the correctness of your modifications.

 Each module in the "cpu" directory contains a ModelSim simulation project that verifies the functionality of one or more of its blocks.
 Before opening a project in ModelSim, run "modelsim\setup.py" script located in the project root directory.
 That script will set up relative file mappings to enable project to reside anywhere on your drive.